openstack/tacker/doc/source/devref/monitor-api.rst

   tacker.tacker.monitor_drivers =
       ping = tacker.vm.monitor_drivers.ping.ping:VNFMonitorPing

-The methods that need to override in driver are:
+Following methods need to be overridden in the new driver:

-1)def get_type(self)
+``def get_type(self)``
-This method must return the type of driver ex: ping
+    This method must return the type of driver. ex: ping

-2)def get_name(self)
+``def get_name(self)``
-This method must return the symbolic name of the device monitor plugin
+    This method must return the symbolic name of the device monitor plugin.

-3)def get_description(self)
+``def get_description(self)``
-This method must return the description for the monitor driver
+    This method must return the description for the monitor driver.

-4)def monitor_get_config(self, plugin, context, device)
+``def monitor_get_config(self, plugin, context, device)``
-This method must return dict of monitor configuration data
+    This method must return dictionary of configuration data for the monitor driver.

-5)def monitor_url(self, plugin, context, device)
+``def monitor_url(self, plugin, context, device)``
-This method must return the url of device to monitor
+    This method must return the url of device to monitor.

-6)def monitor_call(self, device, kwargs)
+``def monitor_call(self, device, kwargs)``
-This method must either return boolean value True if VNF is healthy or return a event string like 'failure' or 'calls-capacity-reached' for specific VNF health condition.
+    This method must either return boolean value 'True', if VNF is healthy.
+    Otherwise it should return an event string like 'failure' or 'calls-capacity-reached' based on specific VNF health condition.
+More details on these event is given in below section.

 Custom events
 --------------
-As mentioned above, the return value of monitor_call is health status.
-If the return value of monitor_call is other than boolean value True, then we have to map those event to the corresponding action as described below.
+As mentioned in above section, if the return value of monitor_call method is other than boolean value 'True', then we have to map those event to the corresponding action as described below.

 For example: